thinhng01/vdt_github/README.md

 VDT Git assginment

 ### Files used
-bikishare.py #Handle logic
+- `bikishare.py` – Handle logic
-README.md #Project information and guide for using
+- `README.md` – Project information and guide for using

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.